sander-sn/anatomy/README.md

 # Introduction

-This package implements the $\text{oShapley-VI}_p$ (out-of-sample Shapley-based variable importance) and $\text{PBSV}_p$ (performance-based Shapley value) proposed in the "The Anatomy of Out-of-Sample Forecasting Accuracy" paper by Daniel Borup, Philippe Goulet Coulombe, David E. Rapach, Erik Christian Montes Schütte, and Sander Schwenk-Nebbe, which is available to download for free at SSRN: [https://ssrn.com/abstract=4278745](https://ssrn.com/abstract=4278745).
+This package implements the $\text{oShapley-VI}_p$ (out-of-sample Shapley-based variable importance), $\text{PBSV}_p$ (performance-based Shapley value), MAS (model accordance score) and MAS hypothesis testing, proposed in the "The Anatomy of Out-of-Sample Forecasting Accuracy" paper by Daniel Borup, Philippe Goulet Coulombe, David E. Rapach, Erik Christian Montes Schütte, and Sander Schwenk-Nebbe, which is available to download for free at SSRN: [https://ssrn.com/abstract=4278745](https://ssrn.com/abstract=4278745).

 The $\text{PBSV}_p$ is a Shapley-based decomposition that measures the contributions of an individual predictor $p$ in fitted models to the out-of-sample loss.
+While a performance metric like the RMSE focuses solely on out-of-sample performance, MAS evaluates whether a model's out-of-sample success mirrors what it has learned from the in-sample data by comparing $\text{iShapley-VI}_p$ (or $\text{oShapley-VI}_p$) to $\text{PBSV}_p$.
+The MAS paired with a performance metric such as the RMSE provides insight into the model's "intentional success" (see [below example](#model-accordance-score)).

 The interpretation of PBSVs is straightforward: if $\text{PBSV}_p$ is negative (positive), predictor $p$ reduces (increases) the loss and is thus beneficial for (detrimental to) forecasting accuracy in the out-of-sample period.
 Taking the sum of the individual contributions (including the contribution of the empty set) yields the decomposed loss exactly (due to the efficiency property of Shapley values; see [below example](#the-efficiency-property)).